kaiocp/lawsuit-finder-challenge/COMMENTS.md

 ## Dependencies
 For making HTTP requests this projects uses **Axios** over Fetch API, since it supports olders browsers and helps with JSON data transformation, among many other benefits.

-I'm also using **Sass** as a CSS pre-processor to increase productivity with styling components.
+I'm also using **Sass** as a CSS pre-processor to increase productivity for styling components.

 I've also decided to use **CSS Reset** to avoid inconsistent stylization.

 **CSS Modules** are also being used to avoid further conflicts between stylesheets.

+To make the input where the user will type the CNJ identifier to find a lawsuit I've decided to use **InputMask** to put a mask on this input.